Gregman-js/social-app-symfony5/README.md

 ## In development

-This social web app is created in the latest Symfony 5 with all great tools.
+This social web app is created in the latest Symfony 5 with all useful tools:

 * **Symfony 5**
 * **React**